Sports Premium Funding- Information from the Department for Education

 Here at Marston Green Infant Academy we have recently received funding from Central Government for the provision of P.E.
 This forms part of the Olympic Legacy planning undertaken by the current government following the 2012 London Games.

-The government is providing additional funding of £150 million per annum for academic year 2018-19 to improve provision of physical education (PE) and sport in primary schools.
+The government is providing additional funding of £150 million per annum to improve provision of physical education (PE) and sport in primary schools.
 This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport - will be allocated to primary school headteachers.

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.

 • Hiring specialist PE teachers or qualified sports coaches to work with primary teachers when teaching PE

 • Supporting and engaging the least active children through new or additional Change4Life clubs

 • Paying for professional development opportunities for teachers in PE and sport

 • Providing cover to release primary teachers for professional development in PE and sport

 • Running sport competitions, or increasing pupils’ participation in the School Games